Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 7. SatCom_Omni_2p2G_Isolation Pattern File

-The pattern file is isolated from the body of the vehicle to which it is attached.
-This external antenna pattern could be provided by a third party, like a test lab.
-It could also be defined in another file type such as a CSV file.
-To turn this into an antenna gain pattern for STK, use Notepad and ensure the following header is in the data.
-The external antenna pattern file you are using is a PhiThetaPattern.
-This format is commonly used to model traditional antennas such as parabolic.
+External antenna pattern files can also be provided by a third party, like a test lab; they can also be defined in another file type, such as a CSV file.
+To turn these files into an antenna gain patterns for STK, use a text editor and ensure the headers are in the data.

-8. Close Notepad when you are finished viewing the data.
+8. Close your text editor when you are finished viewing the data.

 Orienting the antenna